Shubhammk21/petite-stew-7564/README.md

     4. You can create and update password login results in database.
     5. You can create new Admin in database.
     6. Many more.

+<h4>Role of Admin:</h4>
+    Admin can add new Departments.
+    Admin can view and update the Departments.
+    Admin can register new Employees and give them their password.
+    Admin can also transfer them to other departments.
+    Admin can grant or deny employee leave request and many more.

+ <h4>Role of Employee:</h4>
+    Employee can view and update his profile.
+    Employee can also change his password.
+    Employee can also request for leaves.

 Interface
 ---------------